Worst-case search in constrained uncertainty space for robust H-infinity synthesis: Worst-case search and robust control in constrained space

-where $v_i$ and $u_i$ are right and left eigenvectors associated with the active eigenvalue, normalized such that $u_i^H v_i=1$. \end{Proposition}
+where $v_i$ and $u_i$ are right and left eigenvectors associated with the active eigenvalue, normalized with $u_i^H v_i=1$.
+It also holds if there are two active eigenvalues and they are complex conjugate eigenvalues \cite{Bompart2007}. \end{prop}

 Proposition~\ref{prop:clarke_a}.a) was established in~\cite{apkarian2015a} following the earlier work of \cite{Bompart2007}.
-These references build on the study of \cite{Burke94} concerning the directional derivatives of the spectral abscissa. b) is also shown in~\cite{apkarian2015a}, it simply follows from the fact that the spectral abscissa is the maximum of the real parts of the eigenvalues, which are differentiable when the eigenvalues are simple \cite{Overton1988}.
+These references build on \cite{Burke94} which studied the directional derivatives of the spectral abscissa. b) is also shown in~\cite{apkarian2015a}, and simply follows from the fact that the spectral abscissa is the maximum of the real parts of the eigenvalues, which are differentiable when the eigenvalues are simple \cite{Overton1988}.
 For c), the expression \eqref{eq:grad_a_} is straightforward from the expression of the Clarke subdifferential given in~\cite{apkarian2015a}.

-\begin{Remark} Additionally, if there are two active eigenvalues and they are complex conjugate eigenvalues, $a$ is also differentiable and the gradient given above remains valid for either of the two eigenvalues \cite{Bompart2007}. \end{Remark}

-\begin{Remark} Although the assumption of semi-simplicity is required for the definition of the Clarke subdifferential, the numerical experiments reported in~\cite{apkarian2015a} show that their bundle approach, based on Clarke subdifferentials, performs well in practice even without explicitly verifying this assumption. \end{Remark}
+\begin{rem} Although the assumption of semi-simplicity is required for the definition of the Clarke subdifferential, the numerical experiments reported in~\cite{apkarian2015a} show that their bundle approach, based on Clarke subdifferentials, performs well in practice even without explicitly verifying this assumption. \end{rem}